kmules1/kmules1.github.io/ecumene/index.md

 	</table>
 </aside>

-### Independent States
+### Other Successors to the High Imperium

 In the years since the High Imperium, its territorial extent has dramatically shrunk back towards its core territory.
 The areas lost, however, continued to maintain strong cultural affinity with the Imperium, identifying themselves as co-inheritors of its culture and maintaining a political structure and culture modeled after the Imperium.
 Some have also sought Imperial favor when coming into conflict with its neighbors, as the current Imperium remains hegemonic within the overall region.

-#### Mayence
+#### The Bay of Axiere

-Mayence is a state located on the northeast end of the Encircled Sea and immediately south of the Pact Lands.
-Its main territory is the land surrounding the Bay of Axiere, which allows Mayence to act as a major center of trade and to control the mouth of the Encircled Sea.
-It also controls an area it calls New Mayence (the lands around the bay being Old Mayence) to the west, dominated by the cities of Carrege, Trere, and Simbrile.
+During the High Imperium, the Bay of Axiere, located on the northeast end of the Encircled Sea, was governed as the Mayence Circuit.
+Since that time, the region has undergone multiple periods of unity and division.
+The cities in and around the Bay of Axiere compete with one another for control of trade in the eastern Encircled Sea between the Encircled Sea and the Sea of Anienne.

-## The Dattanese Kingdoms
+### The Dattanese Kingdoms

 The Dattanese Kingdoms cover a large region northwest of the Greater Imperium, centered on the tropical Dattanese Islands and covering a cultural zone that stretches from Shashanka in the southeast to Samatat in the northwest and beyond.
 Many of the royal families trace their lineage, real or fictive, back to semilegendary Kings of Joidakhoni, and the most powerful rulers compete to claim the kingship of Joidakhoni itself, despite the city having fallen to ruin many centuries ago.
 Despite the tightly-shared cultural and political package, the Dattanese Kingdoms are linguistically diverse (though they do share a ceremonial language, Dinnam).

 The current hegemon among the Dattanese Kingdoms is Borey, King of Añjan, of Joidakhoni, and of the Four Corners.

-## The Fourteen of Greenstone
+### The Fourteen of Greenstone

 A major polity to the northeast of the Greater Imperium, centered on the continent of Pandion, which they call the Holy Greenstone.
 Having established an enforced peace between the great houses located therein, the Elves in Pandion see themselves as preservers of what remains of Classical Elven society.
 Much of the continent not organized into Elven settlements acts as a wildlife preserve, with magical enhancements to deter attempts to settle it by the other Thinking Kinds.
 Coastal enclaves have, however, been granted; in these port towns, the various Thinking Kinds live amongst one another with some limited self government under the watchful eye of overseers that serve the Fourteen.

 East of Pandion stretches an island group dominated by the island of Dawncloud.
 The Fourteen maintain hegemony over this territory, but do not rule it directly.
 As a result, it is highly influenced by the culture and practices of the Fourteen, and the Elven houses do hold domains there, but it is much more heavily settled by the other Thinking Kinds.
 Conflict between the different groups is endemic, and some blame the Fourteen for having a role in this.
 Despite this, its people are relatively free, as the Fourteen have regularly frozen conflict when it spirals out of control.

-### Elven Houses
+#### Elven Houses